 So let’s explore why someone who isn’t on the autism spectrum might still enjoy playing with a fidget toy, as there are several examples.

-3. Improved dexterity: Fidget toys can also help improve fine motor skills and hand-eye coordination.
+- Improved dexterity: Fidget toys can also help improve fine motor skills and hand-eye coordination.
 Certain fidget toys, like Rubik’s Cubes or puzzle toys, can provide a fun challenge that requires manual dexterity and problem-solving skills.
+This is also helps children work with their fine motor skills, which is something that a lot of people on the spectrum have a challenge with.

 Overall, fidget toys can be a helpful tool for anyone who needs a little extra stimulation or focus, regardless of whether or not they are autistic.